 Rebecca Keeble two-decade career has taken her from indigenous communities to international conventions.
-She has travelled across the region to set up companion animal support programs, develop conservation strategies for marine animals, and advocate for endangered species at every level of government.
+She has travelled across the region to set up companion animal support programmes, develop conservation strategies for marine animals and advocate for endangered species at every level of government.

 Acting Regional Office Representative – Oceania, IFAW Australia

 Senior Policy and Campaigns Officer, IFAW Australia

 Master of Environmental Law University of Sydney, Australia

 Bachelor of Applied Science, Environmental Management and Tourism University of Western Sydney, Australia

 every problem has a solution, every solution needs support.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work and involvement from people like you.